schmitech/aws-cli-automation-utils/README.md

 ## Project Overview

-The DR (Disaster Recovery) Automation Project uses AWS CDK with TypeScript to automate the provisioning of cloud resources for disaster recovery scenarios.
-This solution aims to simplify and streamline the process of setting up and managing DR environments in AWS.
+This project leverages AWS CDK with TypeScript to automate cloud resource provisioning for disaster recovery.
+It streamlines environment setup and management in AWS, ensuring swift recovery in disaster scenarios.

 ```mermaid
 sequenceDiagram